witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ### It is good practice to create your own branch

 I imagine that if Linus Torvalds were here, he would point out how much our code sucks.
 He would also show us how we could work with our sucky code in a little corner and not disturb the more gifted among us.
-Create your own branch.
+Create your own branch!
 Now your sucky code can live in it's own sucky world like my code.
 If your code doesn't suck, other people may care.

     $ git checkout -b iSuck

 Now no one will mess with your branch.
 If your code is actually good, you can just create a new branch called something more dignified.
 However, you would already know how to do that and this guide might be a total waste of your time, but I digress.
 If you suck, embrace the suck.
 Before long, you will suck much less.

+For those with branch allergens, if you are the sole contributer to a project, you can just commit on master like a boss.
+That's how this repo got built just for speed of development's sake.

 ### Open your project in Atom and start working

+Now that you are on your own branch or plan to commit on master like it aint no thang, open your project and begin work.

     $ cd ~
     $ atom [repo_name]